Please use our online webshop for placing orders of standard products.

 You can download and find our terms and conditions (english) here.

-Maximum gain passive: >+24dBu
+Maximum input level passive: >+24dBu

-Maximum gain active circuits (gain/MS/Blend): +24dBu
+Maximum input level active circuits (gain/MS/Blend): +24dBu

-Even though it's no problem to run at higher gains, we suggest to run at max +20dBu, or even better +18dBu.
+Even though it's no problem to run at higher levels, we suggest to run at max +20dBu, or even better +18dBu.
 This will result in the most transparent and best sound overall for most equipment.

 We are sorry to inform you that this is physically not possible.
 As an example, an IM2.1 (so 2 units high) has 8 inserts.
 For each insert you will need 4 XLR's, so for 8 inserts you will need 8 x 4 = 32XLR's for just the inserts.
 Together with the inputs and outputs on a IM2.x makes a total of 40 XLR's.
 That will simply not fit a 2u backpanel.
 For a 1u unit with 6 inserts it's even worse.